vestrel00/contacts-android/docs/dev-notes.md

 **Blank RawContacts**

 The Contacts Providers allows for RawContacts that have no rows in the Data table (let's call them "blanks") to exist.
-The native Contacts app does not allow insertion of new RawContacts without at least one data row.
+The AOSP Contacts app does not allow insertion of new RawContacts without at least one data row.
 It also deletes blanks on update.
-Despite seemingly not allowing blanks, the native Contacts app shows them.
+Despite seemingly not allowing blanks, the AOSP Contacts app shows them.

 There are two scenarios where blanks may exist.